Hormone replacement therapy (HRT)

 What is HRT?

-Hormone levels in the body are delicately balanced; they are the chemical messengers that travel throughout the body controlling complex processes such as growth, metabolism and fertility.
-They have wide ranging effects on the body including influencing the immune system and even mood and behaviour.
+Hormones act as messengers to help regulate various essential processes like growth, metabolism and fertility.
+Hormones have far-reaching effects on the body, including influencing the immune system and even affecting mood and behaviour.

 How does HRT work?

 Hormone Replacement Therapy (HRT) primarily utilises oestrogen to address the oestrogen deficiency caused by menopause.
 In some cases, HRT formulations may also include progesterone or progestogen, which is a synthetic form of progesterone.
 Progesterone naturally occurs in the body and plays a crucial role in maintaining the health of the uterine lining.